The Benefits of Moving to the Cloud

 Cloud Computing Benefits

 So just what are the benefits of moving to the cloud?
-The following are some of the most popular ─ and among the most compelling:
+The following are some of the most popular ─ and most compelling:

 - Cost savings and reduction.
 Capital expenditures are reduced because the cloud services provider (CSP) is responsible for purchasing and maintaining the infrastructure and the real estate and facility that houses it.